 Territory scoring with 6.5 points komi for white.

 Only even games.
 However, if there is a big gap to the weakest double-digit kyu players they may some handicap to avoid completely one-sided games against much stronger opponents.

 It is allowed to skip one or more rounds if communicating this in advance to the organizers.

 Ties in score within the top group after round 5 will be resolved by SOS.

 Results will be reported to the European Go Database.

 Registration feeYou can pay either via Swish, Card, Paypal, or Cash - please see the link in the email you get after registering.
-The cost varies: - The normal registration fee is 300 SEK (about 30 EUR). - Players rated 15 kyu or weaker pay only 100 SEK (10 EUR). - If this is your first live tournament, you play for only 50 SEK (5 EUR)
+The cost varies: - The normal registration fee is 300 SEK (about 30 EUR). - Students with student ID, or any player 10 kyu or wearker, pay 150 SEK (about 15 EUR). - If this is your first live tournament, you play for free!

 Note: The Gothenburg Go club is a non-profit organization.
 None of the organizers are getting paid, and any potential surplus from this tournament will be used - in full - in the organizing of the next year's Gothenburg Open.